-6,205 bedtime stories!
-A look at selecting great bedtime stories and the importance of reading aloud to children.
+Selecting great stories and the importance of reading aloud to kids

 When making presentations to parent groups and professional organizations, my goal is always the same: to inspire adults to read good books to children on a frequent basis.